 Abstract

 Domesday Book is a valuable source for studying royal clergy in England between 1066 and 1086.
-This paper focuses on two of these clerics, both with landholdings in Nottinghamshire and Lincolnshire, to explore what these can show us about the services they carried out for Edward the Confessor and William I. The first, Earnwine the priest, held strings of landholdings, mostly small and sited at intervals along major routeways across the dioceses of Lincoln and York, while the activities of the second, Earnwig the sheriff, were more closely focused on the North-East Midlands.
+This paper focuses on two of these clerics, both with landholdings in Nottinghamshire and Lincolnshire, to explore what these can show us about the services they carried out for Edward the Confessor and William I. The first, Earnwine the priest, held strings of landholdings, mostly small and sited at intervals along major routeways across the dioceses of Lincoln and York, while the activities of the second, Earnwig the sheriff, were more closely focused on the north-east Midlands.
 Earnwine probably acted as a confidential royal messenger along major routes, while Earnwig, the post-Conquest sheriff of Nottingham and Derby, operated within a more narrowly defined area.
 Both assisted kings to communicate with peripheries.

 Keywords

-Domesday Book; clergy; road systems; royal administration; sheriffs; minster churches; prebends
+Domesday Book, clergy, road systems, royal administration, sheriffs, minster churches, prebends

 At the end of many of the shire entries in Domesday Book, positioned after the descriptions of the holdings of the more substantial tenants-in-chief, comes a heading ‘The King’s Thegns’.
 Under this heading we find information about the holdings of very minor landholders, mostly with English or Scandinavian names.
 These individuals were quite diverse.
 Some were widows; a few were nuns; several of them were recipients of the king’s alms; many carried out ministerial duties for the kings, for example as foresters or huntsmen.
 Quite a few of them were clerics, a point that has been noted but insufficiently stressed in scholarship: it should remind us that kings relied on a range of clerics to help with administrative tasks.
 Scholars have noted that one factor uniting the king’s thegns in Domesday was their connection with the sheriff: some individuals would have been under his protection while others would have carried out tasks on his orders.
 The links with sheriffs apply to the clerics among the king’s thegns also.
-One of these figures was Earnwine the priest, who occurs among the king’s thegns in Nottinghamshire, Yorkshire and Lincolnshire, but who can also be observed in several other entries for these shires and in a few entries for other shires.
+One of these figures was Earnwine the priest, who occurs among the king’s thegns in Nottinghamshire, Yorkshire, and Lincolnshire, but who can also be observed in several other entries for these shires and in a few entries for other shires.
 Another of the king’s thegns in Nottinghamshire was Earnwig, perhaps identifiable with the man of that name who occurs as sheriff of Nottingham in the early 1070s and probably also the earliest prebendary of Normanton in the church of Southwell.
 He is also very likely to be the Earnwig who occurs among the king’s thegns in Derbyshire.
 Grouping together the information about these two figures sheds light on two royal clerics of some significance and thus also on royal administration in the reigns of Edward the Confessor and William the Conqueror.
 Gathering together the information is not straightforward.
 Scribe 1 of Great Domesday, though highly skilled, was not strictly consistent in his presentation of personal names, particularly Old English ones, so we need to reflect on how identities can be established.
 Once that has been done, it will be possible to look at Earnwine and Earnwig’s holdings in Domesday and use them as a means of exploring their activities and administrative responsibilities in the service of English kings.

 Map 1.
 Selected Places Associated with Earnwine.
 Map by David Bower